Arrest of Robert Seacat: Aftermath

 In their subsequent search of the house, police found Lech's over and under shotgun unloaded and still in its case.
 In the master bathroom, police found a loaded Glock 17, 322.54 g of suspected methamphetamine, 1.75 g of methadone, 0.47 g of diazepam, 29.86 g of suspected heroin, 17.5 pills of methylphenidate, 2.44 g of clonazepam, 2.25 g of cannabis, 61 packets of buprenorphine/naloxone, digital weighing scales, dozens of single-use baggies, used syringes and pipes, cash, and multiple cell phones.
 Another 3.60 g of suspected methamphetamine was found in the bathroom where Seacat was captured.
 Anthony Costarella, a GVPD officer specialized in narcotics, argued that this cache evidenced Seacat as a drug trafficker.

 It was determined that, during the standoff with police, not only was Seacat experiencing the effects of intentionally-ingested methamphetamine, but also from packets of drugs he had swallowed: at Swedish Hospital on June 6, Seacat defecated seven baggies that, with the addition of a Mecke reagent, tested positive for 10.95 g of heroin and 21.19 g of methamphetamine.

-On June 9, Detective John J. Carr of the GVPD applied for an arrest warrant on Seacat.
+On June 9, GVPD Detective John J. Carr applied for an arrest warrant on Seacat.
 The same day, the Arapahoe County, Colorado district attorney filed 32 charges against Seacat: 17 counts of attempted murder in the first degree, one count of first-degree burglary, one count of menacing, one count of attempted motor vehicle theft, four counts of criminal possession of a weapon, three counts of drug possession, one count of trespass, and four counts of being a habitual criminal.
 In August 2016, Seacat's jury trial was scheduled for that October 4.

+As of January 2024, Seacat (inmate number 145189) was imprisoned in the Sterling Correctional Facility for 20 separate convictions, with an estimated mandatory release date of March 3, 2061.
+He is next eligible for parole on October 4, 2035.

 Lechs' litigation

-When he returned to his house, Leo Lech said that it looked like Osama bin Laden's compound in Abbottabad after Operation Neptune Spear: "[p]rojectiles were still lodged in the walls.
+When he returned to his house, Leo Lech compared the damage to Osama bin Laden's compound in Abbottabad after Operation Neptune Spear: "[p]rojectiles were still lodged in the walls.
 Glass and wooden paneling crumbled on the ground below the gaping holes, and inside, the family's belongings and furniture appeared thrashed in a heap of insulation and drywall."
 Varney defended the police's actions by saying, "My mission is to get that individual out unharmed and make sure my team and everyone else around including the community goes home unharmed […] Sometimes that means property gets damaged, and I am sorry for that."
 The National Tactical Officers Association supported Varney's assertion that appropriate force was used in the Seacat standoff.